GitMeder/kepler-prometheus-power/README.md

 - [Installation Guide](docs/user/installation.md) - Detailed prerequisites, configuration options, and installation steps
 - [Metrics Documentation](docs/user/metrics.md) - Available metrics and their descriptions

-### 🔧 Other Installation Methods
+### 🔧 Other Installation Methods (generic upstream references)

-Choose your preferred method:
+Choose your preferred method.
+The following examples are generic Kepler references and are not the primary production flow for this fork.

 ```bash
 # 💻 Local Development